open-telemetry/opentelemetry-specification/experimental/zpages.md

   - [Shared Static Files](#shared-static-files)

 ## Overview
 zPages are an in-process alternative to external exporters.
-When included, they collect and aggregate tracing and metrics information in the background; this data is served on webpages when requested.
+When included, they collect and aggregate tracing and metrics information in the background; this data is served on web pages when requested.

 The idea of "zPages" originates from one of OpenTelemetry's predecessors, [OpenCensus](https://opencensus.io/).
 You can read more about zPages from the OpenCensus docs [here](https://opencensus.io/zpages) or the OTEP [here](https://github.com/open-telemetry/oteps/blob/master/text/0110-z-pages.md).
 OpenCensus has different zPage implementations in [Java](https://opencensus.io/zpages/java/), [Go](https://opencensus.io/zpages/go/), and [Node](https://opencensus.io/zpages/node/) and there has been similar internal solutions developed at companies like Uber.
 Within OpenTelemetry, zPages are also either developed or being developed in [C#](https://github.com/open-telemetry/opentelemetry-dotnet/tree/master/src/OpenTelemetry.Exporter.ZPages), Java, and C++.
+The OTel Collector also has [an implementation](https://github.com/open-telemetry/opentelemetry-collector/tree/master/extension/zpagesextension) of zPages.

 zPages are uniquely useful in a couple of different ways.
 One is that they're more lightweight and quicker compared to installing external tracing systems like Jaeger and Zipkin, yet they still share useful ways to debug and gain insight into instrumented applications; these uses depend on the type of zPage, which is detailed below.
-For high throughput applications, zPages can also analyze more telemetry with the limited set of supported scenarios than external exporters; this is because zPages are in-memory while external exporters are typically configured to send subset of telemetry for reach analysis to save costs.
+For high throughput applications, zPages can also analyze more telemetry with the limited set of supported scenarios than external exporters; this is because zPages are in-memory while external exporters are typically configured to send a subset of telemetry for reach analysis to save costs.

 ## Types of zPages
 ### TraceZ
 TraceZ shows information on tracing, including aggregation counts for latency, running, and errors for spans grouped by name.
 In addition to these counts, TraceZ also keeps a set number of samples for error, running, and latency (including within each duration bucket) spans for each span name to allow users to look closer at span fields.
 This is particularly useful compared to external exporters that would otherwise likely sample them out.

-This zPage is particularly useful for debugging latency issues (slow parts of applications), deadlocks and instrumentation problems (running spans that don't end), and errors (where error happen and what types).
+This zPage is also useful for debugging latency issues (slow parts of applications), deadlocks and instrumentation problems (running spans that don't end), and errors (where errors happen and what types).
 They're also good for spotting patterns by showing which latency speeds are typical for operations with a given span name.

 ### TraceConfigZ